-However, it doesn’t mean that it’s a full proof business model and if you want your car dealership to actually be successful, there are a few things you’ll have to evaluate first.
+However, it doesn’t mean that it’s a foolproof business model and if you want your car dealership to actually be successful, there are a few things you’ll have to evaluate first.
 In this article, we’re going to give you the basics of starting a successful used car dealership.

 Evaluate your market

-Since you have already decided that you are going to sell used cars, you have to check if there’s the demand for used vehicles in the area you’re thinking of establishing your business in.
-Choose a potential location for your dealership and research how much used vehicles are sold for within a 15-mile radius.
+Since you have already decided that you are going to sell used cars, you have to check if there’s a demand for used vehicles in the area you’re thinking of establishing your business.
+Choose a potential location for your dealership and research how much-used vehicles are sold for within a 15-mile radius.
 Refine your research to see which types of vehicles are being sold, like estate cars vs sedans for instance.
 Try to take note of which models and brands are being sold as well.
 Then start looking at other dealerships in the area and their service offering.
 If you identify an unfulfilled demand in that market for used vehicles, then it’s time to move to the next step.

 Identify who your target clients are